Water temperature in Cairns

 85.9°FSea water temperature in Cairns today

-As of now, in Cairns, the water temperature is 80.8°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 0.2°F higher than the average recorded on this particular day in recent years.
+As of now, in Cairns, the water temperature is 75.9°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.2°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

 Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 81.3°F on 2020, while the historical minimum was 79.5°F on 2017.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 78.9°F on 2016, while the historical minimum was 76.1°F on 2018.

 Daily water temperature in Cairns